MichaelRooney99/homelab-status/README.md

 The browser only ever talks to one origin.
 The proxy is never exposed publicly — the Cloudflare tunnel routes exactly one hostname to exactly one port (nginx), so a second internal service means nginx reverse-proxying to it, not a second public port.

-Full write-up of every architectural decision (why single-origin, why two-stage Docker builds, why build-time env baking instead of runtime config) is in the project's Obsidian vault — `12-Deployment Architecture.md` and the rest of the numbered doc series (`00` through `11`) if you have access to it.
-This README covers what you need to actually run the thing.
+This README covers what you need to actually run the thing — the deeper reasoning behind these architectural choices (why single-origin, why two-stage Docker builds, why build-time env baking instead of runtime config) lives in the author's own project notes rather than being duplicated here.

 ---